OriolCanal/Targeted-CNV-Learner/README.md

 artifacts.

 A comprehensive analytical pipeline was developed to automate the processes of sample analysis, data labeling, and model training.
-This pipeline facilitated the systematic evalu- ation and benchmarking of Targeted-CNV-Learner against individual CNV detection algo- rithms.
-The results showed that Targeted-CNV-Learner outperformed the standalone meth- ods, achieving the highest accuracy (95.5%) on the test set and a substantial reduction in false positives compared to DECoN, GRAPES, and GATK gCNV.
-Moreover, the model main- tained high sensitivity, effectively detecting CNVs while minimizing the need for unneces- sary orthogonal validations when validated.
+This pipeline facilitated the systematic evaluation and benchmarking of Targeted-CNV-Learner against individual CNV detection algo- rithms.
+The results showed that Targeted-CNV-Learner outperformed the standalone methods, achieving the highest accuracy (95.5%) on the test set and a substantial reduction in false positives compared to DECoN, GRAPES, and GATK gCNV.
+Moreover, the model maintained high sensitivity, effectively detecting CNVs while minimizing the need for unnecessary orthogonal validations when validated.
 These findings were further confirmed through real CNV data, where Targeted-CNV-Learner matched the high sensitivity of GRAPES.

 A comprehensive explanation on how Targeted-CNV-Learner works can be found in [the following pdf](/template/main.pdf)